 The early years of talking motion pictures were not the glory days of wholesome family values.
-To the contrary, films of the “Golden Age” of Hollywood showed as much skin, violence, and all-around debauchery as your average gangsta rap video.
-Oh, and there were plenty of gangsters, too.
-And prostitutes.
-And murderers.
+To the contrary, films of the “Golden Age” of Hollywood showed as much skin, violence, and all-around lurid content as 1970s exploitation films — full of criminals, prostitutes, and murderers.
 Even a doctor who thought he was God.
 It was a period often referred to as “pre-code” Hollywood, and it gave us some great films

 During this “pre-code” era, a good motto for filmmakers could have been “Anything Goes” — a Cole Porter song of the period.
 Indeed, for an actress like Ginger Rogers, “a glimpse of stocking” was really, nothing shocking in the 1930s, and — as early the 1920s, when “damn” was common in the intertitles of silent movies — writers did “use four-letter words.”

 Former Postmaster General Will Hays — for whom the code is named — started his crusade in 1922, during the age of silent films.
 Themes were quite adult in the age of the silent film.
 A world war and the criminal element that came with Prohibition had hardened hearts to scenes of violence; and the roaring twenties brought with them a sexual promiscuity that had never before been seen in American society.

 In agreement that some restrictions be put in place, the film industry met with Hays’s office; the result was the introduction of his “Formula” in 1924.
 It asked that filmmakers to provide plots of films be provided to his office before production began.
 His efforts were somewhat futile at the beginning, but public sentiment forced the hands of studio heads just a few years later.